Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab1/README.md

 4. Double-click the **Digital FIR Filter** instance to open the Properties Editor.

-5. In the Filter Parameters section, replace the existing coefficients (Coefficient Vector) with ```xlfda_numerator('FDATool')``` to use the coefficients defined by the FDATool instance.
+5. In the Filter Parameters section, replace the existing coefficients (Coefficient Vector) with ```xlfda_numerator( [bdroot, '/FDATool']))``` to use the coefficients defined by the FDATool instance that is at the top level in the model (and hence the reason to use the MATLAB 'bdroot' command).

 <ul><img src="Images/Step1/Configure_HDL_Blocks/Step7.png" width=400px; height=auto></ul>